-This post was last updated on November 26, 2014 to include new images.
+This post was last updated on March 23, 2015 to include new images.

 I don’t know about you, but I find it odd how often I see people settle for mediocre mint chocolate chip ice cream.
 Really?

 A while back, I cooked dinner for some good friends while they brought over the wine and dessert.
-I made my Easy Orange Chicken.
-Easy and delicious.
-For dessert, they brought a boxed cherry pie and mint chocolate chip ice cream from the store.
+I made my Easy Orange Chicken and, for dessert, they brought a boxed cherry pie and mint chocolate chip ice cream from the store.

 Ok.
 Weird combination, but whatever.
 I was willing to look past that.
 We all know I like me some cherry pie.
 But, wait![record skipping]

 It’s just so sad because good quality ice cream is really easy to make at home.
 If you’ve made my Homemade Vanilla Ice Cream, you already know this.

 This is not your ordinary mint chip ice cream, folks.
 You wont find mild mint flavors or unnecessary green food coloring to trick you into thinking your ice cream tastes “minty.”
 No itty-bitty slices of thinly shaved chocolate here.

 What you’ll get is a refreshing, creamy, homemade mint ice cream with chunks of heaven wrapped with mint and chocolate.

 I hope to bring out the best mint chocolate chip ice cream connoisseur in you, too!

 - 2 large eggs

-- ¾ cup sugar
+- 3/4 cup sugar

 - 2 cups whipping cream